openapi-processor/openapi-processor-spring/docs/index.md

 See the [generatr intro][docs-generatr]{:target="_blank"} for a short example.
 {: .mb-6 }

-January 2020: The generatr is ready to try but note that the generatr is still in an early state of development and may not generate the correct code yet in all cases.
+February 2020: The generatr is ready to try but note that the generatr is still in an early state of development and may not generate the correct code yet in all cases.
 See [feedback](#feedback).
 {: .note .info .mb-6}